Ron Wilson (ice hockey, born 1955): Toronto Maple Leafs (2008–2012)

 On June 10, 2008, the Toronto Maple Leafs hired Wilson to become the team's head coach, replacing Paul Maurice.
 Upon his hiring, Toronto had not made the playoffs since 2003–04.

 In Wilson's first year with the Leafs, 2008–09, the club went 34–35–13, earning 81 points for last place in the Northeast Division and 12th in the Eastern Conference.

 The Maple Leafs continued to struggle in 2009–10, finishing with a 30–38–14 record, earning 74 points and a last place finish in the Eastern Conference.
 Before season's end, the Maple Leafs traded away their two first-round draft picks — and a second-rounder — to the Boston Bruins in exchange for Phil Kessel, also adding defenseman Dion Phaneuf from the Calgary Flames to the club midway through the season.

-Toronto saw some improvement in 2010–11, as the Leafs finished with an above-.500 record under Wilson for the first time, going 37–34–11 (85 points).
+Toronto saw some improvement in 2010–11, as the Leafs finished with a record of 37–34–11 (85 points).
 Despite the improvement, the club failed to reach the 2011 playoffs, finishing in tenth place in the East.

 In 2011–12, the final year of Wilson's contract, the Maple Leafs shot off to a solid start to begin the season.
 On December 26, 2011, the team had an 18–13–4 record and were sitting in a playoff position.
 Maple Leafs General Manager Brian Burke then signed Wilson to a contract extension.
 Shortly after the contract extension, however, the Maple Leafs began to slump, as they would go 11–15–3 in their next 29 games to fall out of playoff contention.
 On March 2, 2012, the Maple Leafs fired Wilson, replacing him with Randy Carlyle, who had himself just recently been fired as head coach by the Anaheim Ducks.
 Toronto had a 29–28–7 record at the time of Wilson's termination.